-- Functionality according to the pictures for operation with spectrum-based demodulator. - Pitch on reception and sidetone on transmission directly result from the set value "CW Pitch". - Transmission frequency is always the reception frequency (usually in the center of the display) ± TX Shift (TX dialog). - Processing time depends on audio resolution (Setup dialog). - Extremely narrow and steep-edged bandwidths down to 10 Hz can be realized. - DNR, NB and notch filter available. - "Absolutely noise-free" reception possible by setting the demodulator threshold between noise and signal.
+- Functionality according to the pictures for operation with spectrum-based demodulator. - Pitch on reception and sidetone on transmission directly result from the set value "CW Pitch". - Transmission frequency is always the reception frequency (usually in the center of the display) ± TX Shift (TX dialog). - Processing time depends on audio resolution (Setup dialog). - Extremely narrow and steep-edged bandwidths down to 10 Hz can be realized. - DNR, NB and notch filter available. - "Absolutely noise-free" reception possible by setting the demodulator threshold between noise and received signal. - Temporary (as long as settings are not changed) sidetone independent of CW-Shift is possible if the input "PTT-In" is utilized instead of "KEY-In" and the desired tone is set for "Freq L" in the Setup dialog.